-Section 32-1632 of the Arizona State Board of Nursing Statutes, Chapter 15, Article 2 - Licensing states, "An applicant for a license to practice as a graduate, professional or registered nurse shall file with the board a verified written application accompanied by the prescribed fee and shall submit satisfactory proof that the applicant:
+Section 32-1632 of the Arizona State Board of Nursing Statutes, Chapter 15, Article 2 - Licensing states, "An applicant for a license to practice as a registered nurse shall file with the board a verified written application accompanied by the prescribed fee and shall submit satisfactory proof that the applicant:

-- 1. Has completed the basic professional curriculum in approved professional nursing program and holds a diploma or degree from that program. - 2.
-If convicted of one or more felonies, has received an absolute discharge from the sentences for all felony convictions five or more years prior to the date filing an application pursuant to this chapter."
+- Has completed satisfactorily the basic curriculum in an approved registered nursing program and holds a diploma or degree from that program. - a.
+An applicant for licensure by either licensure or endorsement, who does not meet the requirements of subsection (B), shall have completed the clinical portion of a pre-licensure program within two years of the date of licensure. - 2.
+If convicted of one or more felonies, has received an absolute discharge from the sentences for all felony convictions five or more years prior to the date filing an application pursuant to this chapter." - 3.
+If the applicant has been convicted of a felony pursuant to section 13-604, the court has entered judgment of conviction for a class 1 misdemeanor.